 Regardless of the size of the law firm involved and the related economies of scale, the handling of too many not-so-great claims will spell a lack of profitability for the law firm and lower rates of recovery for the clients which actually place good quality accounts, given the reduced attention their matters will receive from a firm handling large quantities of mediocre claims.

-It is counterintuitive to an aggressive attorney to receive comparatively less compensation the more successful the outcome of a matter.
-The often proffered argument that it takes the same amount of time and other resources to recover $250,000 as it does to recover $25,000 is largely not sustainable.
+Human nature dictates that an attorney handling matters on a contingency fee basis will devote more of his or her time to recoverable accounts tendered by clients paying reasonable fee rates.
+It is counterintuitive to an aggressive attorney to receive comparatively less compensation the more successful the outcome.
+The often proffered argument that it takes the same amount of time and other resources to recover $250,000 as it does to recover $25,000 is largely not supportable.
 As a general rule, the greater the amount at issue the harder a debtor will fight, the more the debtor will employ maneuvers to deny ultimate recovery, and the higher the likelihood that there will be a Chapter 11 filing.
-Besides, as is the case with our firm, as part-and-parcel of a reasonable contingency fee arrangement the better commercial debt collection law firms continue the aggressive pursuit of a recovery in bankruptcy court at no extra cost, an endeavor usually requiring sizeable time expenditures.
+Besides, as part-and-parcel of a reasonable contingency fee arrangement the better commercial collection law firms continue the intense pursuit of recovery in bankruptcy court at no extra cost, an endeavor often requiring sizeable time expenditures.

 Following the theory that better contingent compensation will incentivize superior performance, clients occasionally request a fee structure that pays a higher fee rate for more recovery, as well as a lessor fee rate for less recovery.
 These types of arrangements are welcome, compensating the client if a recovery is on the low side and rewarding the law firm if the recovery is on the high end.